skyfelongrock/RegisterLogin/README.md

 You can use openApi to use CRUD operations.
 In Endpoints.txt you can see api urls.

-You can use docker for this project.
-In Dockerize folder you can see dockerize files.
+Docker has been used for this project.
+In Dockerize folder you can see docker files.

+# Spring Boot

+Airties bootcamp Spring Boot assignment.
+It has been added to my personal repo as requested.

+Gokdemir Uzunkaya

 ## IDE
 [Intellij IDEA]